hoho0001/mad9135/docs/modules/week12/README.md

 - Tell your instructor who your partner is.
 - Start wireframing, sketching, and planning your app for the Final Project
 - Pick a platform for your final App - iOS or Android
 - Fill out your Course Eval forms for all your classes.
+[Course Eval Login](https://coursefeedback.algonquincollege.com/etw/ets/et.asp?nxappid=WCQ&nxmid=start&s=8)
 :::